Thank you Kitty and the team at @saint_cloche for wonderous night 💫. Thank you @sin_not for doing the artist…

 So I followed my gut and headed abroad, first stop Nepal.
 When I landed, it was an overwhelming change from where I had been but it was the start on an amazing journey into designing with purpose!

+What came about was a series of rugs that are 100% ethical.
 Using one of the worlds most traditional practices – hand weaving, each rug is individually hand crafted, from spinning and dying the yarn to hand knotting, trimming, packing and shipping.

 I only use the finest Himalayan or New Zealand wool, environmentally friendly dyes, safe working conditions with strictly no child-labour.
 Our manufacturer is registered with Good Weave who ensure the weaving villages are safe, clean and child labour free–something that I had to see for myself before I pushed forward.